daniel-234/portfolio-website/README.md

  Carol Skelly @blog.codeply for pointing me to the right direction on how to use the Bootstrap grid layout for this design - [How the Bootstrap grid really works](http://blog.codeply.com/2016/04/06/how-the-bootstrap-grid-really-works/)
 * [CSS-Tricks] (https://css-tricks.com/examples/hrs/) - Simple Styles for <hr>'s

+* [I tried to acknowledge all the people that inspired me; if I forgot to attribute code to somebody, please let me know and I will add them to the above list.]